-FitchRatings, Moody's Investors Service, Inc. and Standard & Poor's Ratings Services have assigned ratings of AAA, Aa2, and AA, respectively on the Bonds.
-Such ratings reflect only the rating agencies' respective views and are subject to revision or withdrawal, which could affect the market price of the Bonds.
+Standard and Poor's Corporation assigned a "AA" rating on the Bonds.
+It reflects only Standard & Poor's views and is subject to revision or withdrawal, which could affect the market price of the Bonds.

 LITIGATION

 There is no controversy or litigation of any nature now pending against the Bank, or to the knowledge of the Bank, threatened, restraining or enjoining the issuance, sale, execution or delivery of the Bonds, or in any way contesting or affecting the validity of the Bonds or any proceeding of the Bank taken with respect to the issuance or sale thereof, or the pledge or application of any moneys or security for the payment of the Bonds or the existence or powers of the Bank.